notaz/picodrive/platform/base_readme.txt

   * Fixed a crash when uncompressed savestate is loaded.
   * Fixed an idle loop detection related hanging problem.
   * PSP: fixed another palette related regression.
+  * UIQ3: updated frontend for the latest emu core.

 1.51a
   * Fixed a sync problem between main and sub 68k.
 Should fix the hanging